florinpatrascu/micro-examples/README.md

 ![Micro Logo](https://raw.github.com/florinpatrascu/micro-examples/master/micro-logo.png)

 Examples of web applications and various deployment solutions using the Micro MVC framework.
-Micro is still in development and it will be publicly available very soon.
 The entire Micro ecosystem is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 To use Micro you need [Java 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Verify you have the `java` command available in your path.
 You can check this by simply typing the following command: